chrushr/MQM/README.md

 2. change a permission of the **test_script_v2.sh** file by using command `chmod +x test_script_v2.sh`. <br />

 3. run the program through applying<br />
-   3.1: To use a vanilla k-d tree, please run the following command:
+   3.1: To use a vanilla k-d tree, please run the following command: <br />

 ```
 ./test_script_v2.sh tree_v1 [name of the arbitrary directory] [maximum depth] [count number] [percentage value]